EatDrinkDeals 2020 French Fry Day Deals Roundup

 Carl's Jr.

-and Rally's
+Checkers and Rally’s

 Find more deals and everyday specials by clicking here for the EatDrinkDeals Checkers and Rally's page.